 You can select to re-open an application from the actions drop-down menu.
 The application will open at the stage it was before being closed without resetting the step.

-You can only re-open rejected applications (withdrawn, not selected and unsuitable), successfully cleared application cannot be re-opened.
+You can only re-open rejected applications (withdrawn, not selected and unsuitable), successfully cleared applications cannot be re-opened.

 This action will show on the application history logs

 Contacting applicants (chat)

 Applicants don't have access to Assemble until they get cleared to start their volunteer role; therefore you won't be able to send them a message from the message centre.
 However, the applicant's portal has the same Contact messaging functionality that is on teh application screen for you.
 This is not live chat but applicants will be alerted in their email to a new message being received and can contact you in the same way.

 During the application process, the system will automatically send some emails to applicants.
-If they reply to any of those emails, the opportunity manager will get an IM and the manager can respond to it.
+If they reply to any of those emails, the opportunity manager will receive the message.